Buckingham Nicks: Tour

-Prospects of re-release
+Re-release

-Despite the international success that Nicks and Buckingham later achieved, Buckingham Nicks has never been officially released on CD.
-It has since been widely bootlegged, including one bootleg copy titled Buckingham Nicks: Deluxe Edition from South Korea.
+Despite the international success that Nicks and Buckingham later achieved, Buckingham Nicks was not officially released on CD for five decades.
+It was widely bootlegged, including one copy titled Buckingham Nicks: Deluxe Edition from South Korea.

 This version adds 12 extra tracks which were all recorded by Buckingham Nicks at around the same period as the Buckingham Nicks album, but were not included on the album.
 A copy of this album allegedly sourced from the master tapes (as opposed to a copy taken from vinyl) has also surfaced online.

-Two of the album's ten songs have been issued on CD: "Long Distance Winner" was released as part of Nicks' Enchanted box set; and "Stephanie" turned up on a promotional-only CD release by Buckingham entitled Words and Music (A Retrospective), although this was from a vinyl transfer as well.
+Two of the album's studio recordings appeared on other albums: "Long Distance Winner" was released as part of Nicks' Enchanted box set; and "Stephanie" turned up on a promotional-only CD release by Buckingham entitled Words and Music (A Retrospective), although this was from a vinyl transfer as well.
 Another song from the album, "Crystal", was recorded by the revamped Fleetwood Mac for the group's 1975 breakthrough LP, Fleetwood Mac, and was also recorded by Nicks herself for the soundtrack to the 1998 film Practical Magic.
-"Don't Let Me Down Again" was recorded by Fleetwood Mac for their 1980 live album, as it was performed several times on tour to support the Fleetwood Mac album, along with "Frozen Love".
+A live recording of "Don't Let Me Down Again" was included on their 1980 live album and was performed several times to support the Fleetwood Mac album.
 Additionally, Buckingham performed "Stephanie" on his One Man Show tour in 2012.
 "Stephanie" is also featured on the accompanying live album, One Man Show.
-Nicks performed "Cryin' in the Night" for the first time since 1973 on her 24 Karat Gold tour in 2016.
+Nicks performed "Crying in the Night" for the first time since 1973 on her 24 Karat Gold tour in 2016.

 In an interview on WRLT 100.1 Nashville from September 11, 2006, Buckingham expressed interest in seeing the album released on CD.
-He also suggested the possibility of a future joint Lindsey Buckingham-Stevie Nicks tour in the next few years to support the prospective re-release.
+He also suggested the possibility of a Buckingham Nicks tour to support the prospective re-release.
 Backing musicians Moncrieff and Hodges have also expressed interest in reuniting with Buckingham and Nicks for a future tour.